Dr Cutbush’s principal interest is Shoulder surgery.

 Dr Cutbush is actively involved in research having published academic papers in international scientific journals.
 His continued commitment to education and research into new techniques and procedures assists his ongoing training and instruction of developing orthopaedic surgeons.
 He is regularly invited to speak at national and international surgical conferences.

 Dr Cutbush’s commitment to further education through research and training sees him travel both nationally and internationally to attend courses and conferences.
-He was awarded the Shoulder and Elbow Society of Australia International Travelling Fellowship and in 2011 he visited members of the European Society for Shoulder and Elbow Surgery.
+He was awarded the Shoulder and Elbow Society of Australia International Travelling Fellowship and visited members of the European Society for Shoulder and Elbow Surgery.

 Ken’s postgraduate study notes formed the basis of boneschool.com and Ken is a founder of boneschool.com, which is a reference for Orthopaedic Trainees studying for their Orthopaedic Exams.